ianrobrien/interview-case-coopx/README.md

 ### Infrastructure improvements

-This was the first time I deployed an application to AWS, but I am satisified with the process and what I have learned.
+This was the first time I deployed an application to AWS, but I am satisfied with the process and what I have learned.
 It is really exciting to make changes and see them pushed to production, and makes the entire process easier.